Enrolling in direct deposit has a number of benefits for students, including,

 Yes, direct deposit may be cancelled after signing up.
 However, if a refund is in process you must wait until the process is complete to cancel your direct deposit.

 You must have an active bank account on file.
 To change your banking information, even if the new account is with the same bank, please log into your myNortheastern and complete the Direct Deposit Form with the new account information.
 Please note, if a refund is currently in process, you will not be able to update the bank information until the refund process is complete.

 If a refund or paycheck is sent to an invalid bank account, the receiving bank will notify Northeastern and the transaction will be considered incomplete and will be canceled.
 Northeastern will contact you directly to notify you of the issue.

 To update your banking information or cancel direct deposit, log into your myNortheastern to access the Direct Deposit Form.
-Changes take up to 3 business days before a new refund request can be done.
+Changes take up to 3 business days before a new refund can be processed.

 No, only one account can be used to receive funds using direct deposit.